hasmonteiro/hasmonteiro.github.io/_pages/cv.md

 ______________________________________________________________________________________
 ## Work Experience

-- __Visiting Expert/Scholar__. _Vale - MINE Program_.
-2021 -- now: Researcher/ Scholarship holder.
+- __Visiting Expert__. _Vale - MINE Program_.
+2021 -- now: Researcher.
 The Mining Innovation for a New Environment (MINE) is an open innovation program implemented by Vale aiming to build the future of mining.
 I'm a part of a multi-professional external team of experts with different backgrounds working to build innovative solutions for the mining industry.
 The program also features the [_MIT Professional Education_](https://professional.mit.edu/), the [_MIT Environmental Solutions Initiative_](https://environmentalsolutions.mit.edu/), the integrated technology center [_SENAI CIMATEC_](http://www.senaicimatec.com.br/) and the corporative innovation consultant enterprise [_The Bakery_](https://thebakery.com/).

+- __Visiting Expert__. _SENAI CIMATEC_.
+2021 -- now: Researcher.
+RD&I in the mining industry.
+Product development and process improvement.

  - __Researcher__. _Universidade Federal de Minas Gerais - UFMG (Federal University of Minas Gerais), BR_.
 2015 - 2021: Doctoral scholar; CNPq scholarship holder (for a predefined period).
 Use of the generalized/extended finite element method (G/XFEM) in two-scale material nonlinear analysis of quasi-brittle and heterogeneous solids.
 Constitutive modeling, numerical analysis, computational geometry, software engineering, structural engineering, concrete structures, among others.